M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 These are welcome!
 Before submitting:

 -   Take a moment to make sure your matcher idea fits within the scope and aims of this project.
-Remember, `jest-geojson` exports ONLY matchers for Jest to aide test driven developers, not generic GeoJSON functions.
+Remember, `jest-geojson` exports ONLY matchers for Jest to aide test driven developers and their core GeoJSON validation functions.
+This project **DOES NOT** manipulate or create GeoJSON objects.
 For that, refer to [Turf.js](https://github.com/Turfjs/turf).
 -   Search the issues for [new matchers](https://github.com/M-Scott-Lassiter/jest-geojson/issues?q=label%3A%22new+matcher%22+) to make sure this isn't already in the works.
 -   Be as detailed as possible, and fill out a [new matcher request](https://github.com/M-Scott-Lassiter/jest-geojson/issues/new/choose).
 It is up to you to make your case of why the matcher should get included.